Copy editing checklist

 - Is the link functional?

-- Is the linked text worded clearly?
-(Does the link text logically suggest the source material?
-Eg. “The province announced last week that ministerial expenses would be posted online on Sept.
+- Is the link text worded clearly?
+(Does the text logically suggest the source material?
+Eg. “The province announced last week it would post ministerial expenses online on Sept.
 1.”)

 - Death:

-- If we mention “the late Graham Downey” we need to be certain he is dead.
+- If we mention “the late Graham Downey” we need to be certain he is deceased.

 - Captions